mhmdkardosha/Streamlit-App/README.md

 - This model is not so good and it's not reliable, but we can do some work on it and improve it more in the future.
 - Maybe after some improvements you can use it for your purpose to win points in Fantasy game :)

-I hope you enjoy playing and predicting.
+I hope you enjoy playing and predicting, you can do it [here](https://premier-league-matches-prediction-ieee-competition.streamlit.app/).